zzragnar0kzz/C6ECEP/README.md

 ## How It Works
 The game is inconsistent with how it internally handles combat experience awards.
 If a unit survives, is eligible for combat experience, and was below its current level cap prior to combat, the game will provide a combat experience value for that unit.
 It does this even if the unit belongs to the Barbarian player, whose units never promote (testing shows that most Barbarian units DO in fact have an experience total, but it never changes).
 This is annoying, but simple enough to account for and work around.

 This changes if the unit was at its current level cap prior to combat.
-Rather than providing a value and simply disregarding it, as it seems to do with Barbarian units, the game will instead provide a value of zero experience.
+Rather than providing a value and simply disregarding it, as it seems to do with Barbarian units, the game will instead provide a value of zero experience, even when the unit survives and is otherwise eligible for experience.
 When this happens, ECEP will attempt to calculate the amount of experience that should have been provided to the unit.
 The manner in which it does this varies depending on the other combatant.

 ### Unit
 ECEP will consider the following when the other combatant is a unit: